 Thanks to IEC member Tim Wagner, who contributed this blog post for Groundwater Awareness Week.
 March 5-11.
-The Iowa Groundwater Association spring conference, March 30 in Newton, will include educational sessions on karst and livestock management.
-Register and view the agenda here.

 As a resident of northeast Iowa, the reactions I hear from first-time visitors to this region of the state are usually centered on one main theme.
 “This is stunningly beautiful country.”

 It is true.
 Northeast Iowa’s geography is like no other in the entire state.
 With its many rivers, creeks, timbered bluffs, abundant wildlife, and a myriad of outdoor recreation experiences, it is this unique geography and the water that draws so many people and ultimately keeps them here.

 But there is an underlying threat to this beauty and to the health of the local residents, with increasing incidents of pollution from agricultural animal waste impacting the region’s shallow groundwater aquifers and springs.
 It is these very systems that provide public drinking water and also supply the areas popular cold water trout streams.